Help us improve your experience.

 • Macvlan-based bridged network interface.

-• Colocates with jmgmt0 over host server’s physical management interface.
+• Collocates with jmgmt0 over the host server’s physical management interface.

-• In CSDS, JNU controller communicates with vSRX satellite over this interface.
+• In CSDS Architecture, the JNU controller communicates with the vSRX satellite over this interface.

 SR-IOV VFs vf-1, vf-2

-• JDM creates these interfaces over host server’s physical interfaces.
+• JDM creates these interfaces over the host server’s physical interfaces.
+Each interface:

-• Creates two virtual functions (VFs) per vSRX Virtual Firewall with each VF over a separate physical function (PF).
+• JDM creates two virtual functions (VFs) per vSRX with each VF over a separate physical function (PF).

-• Host with two NUMA nodes spawn's two vSRX Virtual Firewalls.
+• Host with two NUMA nodes spawns two vSRX Virtual Firewalls.
 JDM creates four VFs over four PFs.
-Each PF has separate PCIe address.
+Each PF has a separate PCI Express address.

 Figure 1 illustrates the internal networking in the host server.